 Address: 26-1 Myeongdong 2-ga

-Aptly named, Do Ga Hun is set in the 'very beautiful house' of the Hyundai Gallery, and also has a lovely outdoors area for alfresco dining.
-Menu favourites include the king-crab, grapefruit and avocado salad, and the glazed beef tenderloin.
+Dugahun is found in the backyard of the Hyundai Gallery.
+Its name meaning 'very beautiful house', the premises have a wonderful old-fashioned style while its lovely outdoors area is ideal for alfresco dining.
+Menu favourites include the king crab, grapefruit and avocado salad, and the glazed beef tenderloin.
 Open Tuesday to Sunday for lunch and Monday to Saturday for dinner, reservations recommended.

 Address: 109 Sagan-dong